Hi! I'm Jen Lampton, and I am one of the Co-Founders behind Backdrop CMS.

 I make websites.

 I have been actively building websites since 1997.
-I run a one-person web development company named Jeneration Web Development.
+I run a one-person web development company named Jeneration Web Development, and collaborate with a handful of wonderful contractors on larger projects.
 My day-to-day work involves building websites for local government, non-profits, educational institutions, and local businesses.

 I have been an advocate for Open Source software since 2005, and today I am a passionate core contributor to both the Drupal and Backdrop CMS Open Source projects.
 I am also a maintainer of contributed modules for both Drupal and Backdrop CMS.

 Many of the websites I work on require new modules to be written, old ones to be ported from Drupal to Backdrop, or bugs to be fixed.
-It's built in to my process to contribute all of this work back to the communities that generated the code I am using on that project.
+It's built in to my process to contribute all of this work back to the communities that generated the code I am using on these websites.

 I believe software should be self-evident.